 Hubitat is an event-driven system.
 In general, automations on Hubitat are performed using an app that acts on a device (the code behind a device is called a driver), where the device in Hubitat usually corresponds to some real-world device like a switch or thermostat.
 Devices may offer commands that can be executed on the device (e.g., to turn a switch off or set a thermostat to a certain setpoint).
 Devices generally also generate events, which are usually changes in state — for example, motion becoming active or a switch turning off.

-Related to events are attributes, which have a value.
+Closely related to events are attributes, which have a value.
 These attributes generally represent the current state of a device and are visible under Current States on the device detail page.
-Any time the value of an attribute changes, an event is normally generated (though ultimately the driver controls whether one is created or not).
+Changing the value of an attribute on a device is done by way of sending an event (normally in the driver).
 The hub itself — rather than a device — also generates some events, like at sunrise, sunset, or when the hub mode changes.

 In general, an app might subscribe to one or more of these events, then perform user-configured actions in response.
-For example, an app could listen for (subscribe to) a specific motion sensor to becoming active (i.e., an event).
-The app could then tell a switch to turn on (i.e., run a command on a device).
+For example, an app could listen for (subscribe to) a specific motion sensor to becoming active (an event).
+The app could then tell a switch to turn on (run a command on a device).
 This is the means by which apps create automations on Hubitat.

 Some apps are used to help integrate devices to make setup and maintenance easier than a driver-only approach or handle communication between the some real-world service or device and the Hubitat device(s).
 These are sometimes called "integration apps."
 Built-in examples include the Hue Bridge Integration app and the Sonos Integration app.
 The focus here is mostly on typical, automation-oriented apps.

-For an introduction to Hubitat app development, start with: App Development Overview, then move to Building a Simple App.
+For an introduction to Hubitat app development, start with App Development Overview and then move to Building a Simple App.

-In general, a driver "translates" information to and from Zigbee, Z-Wave, a LAN or cloud API, or whatever the underlying device protocol is into something standardized, so both users and apps can interact with devices without knowing specific, underlying details.
+In general, a driver "translates" information to and from Zigbee, Z-Wave, Matter, a LAN or cloud API, or whatever the underlying device protocol is into "standard" Hubitat attributes (events) and commands, so both users and apps can interact with devices without knowing specific, underlying details.

 An important concept for driver (and app) development is capabilities, which specify a set of commands and/or attributes that a driver that implements that capability should offer.
 Most drivers implement multiple capabilities, depending on the features of the device and its intended use.